maths/moodle-qtype_stack/doc/en/Authoring/CASText.md

 * Anything enclosed between `\( .... \)` symbols is treated as an _inline equation_, as is the case with normal LaTeX.
 * Anything enclosed between matching `\[` and `\]` is treated as a _displayed equation_, in the centre of a new line.
 * We do not support the use of dollar symbols such as `$...$` and `$$...$$` for denoting LaTeX mathematics environments.
 See the notes on [currency](CASText.md#currency) below and also the page on [MathJax](../Installation/Mathjax.md#delimiters) for more information.
-* Don't use LaTeX text formatting features such as `\\`, instead use the HTML versions.
+* Don't use LaTeX text formatting features such as `\\` outside equations, instead use the HTML versions.
 * Anything enclosed between `{@` and `@}` delimiters is evaluated by the CAS and replaced by the LaTeX representing the result.
 Some notes.
  * By default this is displayed as an _inline equation_.
 This is analogous to using LaTeX symbols.
 Note however, that you don't need to use `\({@ stuff @}\)`, and that `{@ stuff @}` is sufficient.
  * To get a displayed equation centred on a line of its own, you must use `\[{@ stuff @}\]`, as in LaTeX.